masneyb/postgis-data-importer/README.md

 PostgreSQL/PostGIS database.
 This ensures that all layers use the same spatial reference system (SRID) ID to speed up read requests.
 The script generates contour lines (20 foot and 100 foot intervals) from a list of digital elevation model (DEM) files.
-This script also downloads aerial imagery and creates a mapserver file.
+Aerial imagery and a corresponding mapserver file is also generated.

-## Example
+## Examples

 See the [Monongalia / Preston Trail Maps](https://github.com/masneyb/monongalia-preston-wv-trail-maps) project for an example of a map created using [MapServer](http://www.mapserver.org/)